 - 1/4 cup peanut butter or allergy-friendly sub

 - 1/4 cup powdered sugar or sugar-free powdered sugar (For refined-sugar-free version, see nutrition link below)

 - 2 tbsp cocoa powder

-- 2 tbsp virgin coconut oil (for substitutions, see note below)
+- 2 tbsp coconut oil (for coconut-free option, see note above)

-- Liquid stevia to taste, or 2 tbsp pure maple syrup, honey, or agave
+- 2 tbsp maple syrup, honey, or agave OR stevia to taste

 - 2 tbsp powdered sugar or oat flour, if needed